klaytn/klaytn-docs/docs/klaytn/design/transaction-fees/transaction-fees.md

 | MultiSig | \(number of signatures - 1\) \* GasValidationPerKey \(15000\) |
 | RoleBased | Based on keys in the role used in the validation |

-KeyCreationGas is defined as below based on key type,
+KeyCreationGas is defined as below based on the key type,

 | Key Type | Gas |
 | :--- | :--- |